-Vacation home rentals can make travel and family get-togethers so enjoyable.
-Instead of staying in hotels, consider opting for a short-term rental (e.g., house, cabin, apartment, condo) in a location with amenities that suit you, your family, or your travel group.
+Short-term rentals (or vacation home rentals) can make travel and family get-togethers so enjoyable.
+Instead of staying in hotels, consider opting for a short-term vacation rental (e.g., house, cabin, apartment, condo) in a location with amenities that suit you, your family, or your travel group.
 You may be surprised at just how much more fun you have in a vacation home!
-My husband and I have rented homes/apartments for years with success.
+My husband and I have rented homes and apartments in Europe and North America with success for years.
 It’s been a proven way for us to live like locals abroad and, at other times, for our family to spend time together closer to home.
-This article has tips for finding the perfect vacation home rental property for you, your family, or your travel group.
+This article has tips for finding the perfect short-term rental property for you, your family, or your travel group.

-Over the years, I’ve found fabulous vacation house rentals online using various sources, like VRBO, Airbnb, and realtors’ websites.
+Over the years, I’ve found fabulous short-term rentals online through various sources, such as VRBO, Airbnb, and realtors’ websites.
 There are several key factors to consider when you search for a vacation property, including its location, amenities, cancellation policies, the responsiveness of its owner/manager, and online reviews.
 Once you’re online, choose the “Filter” option to view — and then select — your options.

-Begin your search for vacation home rentals as soon as you solidify your travel plans.
-Since the pandemic, the rental market has changed — due, in part, to the increase in the number of people who work remotely.
-For example, remote workers often have the flexibility to rent vacation properties throughout the year and not only in the traditional peak season (like summers in the Northern Hemisphere).
-Since some people can work from anywhere, they can enjoy doing so from their rented vacation homes during the day and explore those new cities/communities in the late afternoons, evenings, and weekends.
-Thus, finding vacation home properties to rent is often more challenging than it was years ago.
+Begin your search for short-term rentals as soon as you solidify your travel plans.
+The rental market has changed – in part due to the increase in remote work.
+For example, remote workers often have the flexibility to rent vacation properties year-round, not just during the traditional peak season (like summer in the Northern Hemisphere).
+Since some people can work from anywhere, they can enjoy working from their rented vacation properties during the day and relax in those communities in their downtime.

 Choose Your Location and Budget